7Block Labs

 Digital Asset (Canton Network + Daml)

-• Why enterprises pick it
+• Why enterprises are choosing it

 ConsenSys (Quorum/Besu/Linea) and partners

-• Why enterprises pick it
+• Why enterprises choose it

 Interoperability and “legacy‑to‑chain” abstraction layers you’ll meet